arehmandev/Terraform-Bootcamp/README.md

 Homework:

-Look into remote state
+- Look into remote state
-Create an S3 Bucket and push your state to the S3 Bucket.
+- Create an S3 Bucket and push your state to the S3 Bucket.
-Look into interpolation syntax e.g. conditionals, lookup, merge, values, keys etc
+- Look into interpolation syntax e.g. conditionals, lookup, merge, values, keys etc
+- Look at the amazing 0.9 Terraform changelog